MuhammadKalimullahkhan/econix/README.md

 `[id]` is the domain name for app `com.google.android.youtube`.
 `[--web-dir]` locates the `final build` directory of your project. i.e `build` or `dist`

+You can change these information in `capacitor.config.ts` file.

 ```bash
 # build project
 npm run build